Skip to footer content

 In this test code, we're using MOQ to create mock objects for IHSMModule and IHostBank and specifying their behavior when called during the test.

 In the above code example, we've demonstrated the concept of mocking objects using MOQ in C#.
 We create mock objects for the IHSMModule and IHostBank interfaces, simulating their behavior during unit testing.
 This allows us to isolate and thoroughly test the ATMCashWithdrawal class by controlling the responses of these mock objects.
 Through mocking, we can ensure that our code interacts correctly with these dependencies, making our tests focused, predictable, and effective in identifying issues within the specific unit of code under examination.
-This practice enhances the overall reliability, and maintainability, and testing code easier.
+This practice enhances the overall reliability, maintainability, and test code quality.

 Step 3 Running the Tests